The Ultimate Guide to Encryption and Protection15 Apr 2020 | Jetico Technical Support

 - Internet Traffic

 Avoid websites if the address does not start with https – the added ‘s’ is for secure.
 Even Google is now penalizing websites only with unsecure http.
 Be sure to double check before sending sensitive information.
 HTTPS Everywhere is an extension for Firefox, Chrome, and Opera which makes all websites into https.
 Also worth considering a VPN, which will encrypt all your traffic data.
 Best to avoid free VPNs, as they are likely less trustworthy about what they do with your ‘protected’ data.
-If you ever use public Wi-Fi, then you need a VPN.
+If you ever use public Wi-Fi, then you need reliable VPN software.

 Using whole disk encryption is the best and easiest way to protect your files.
 This is common for organizations that handle sensitive information, such as health records.